 Use a toothpick to add some candy color to the melted chocolate and stir until green.

 Work quickly taking the squares one at a time from the freezer to the melted chocolate.
-Place each pop upright in the holder while they dry.
+Again, you want to make sure the cake pops are chilled when you are about to dip them in the chocolate.
+If they’re warm or room temperature, this step will be very hard for you to do.
+Place each pop upright in the cake pop holder while they dry.
 If a cake pop cracks, you can re-dip it to hide the crack.

 Now to add the creeper faces!
 I spread out a garbage bag on my counter to protect it.
-It is also a good idea to protect your hands with gloves.
-Hold the template flat on the surface of the cake pop and evenly spray the black color mist.
+It’s also a good idea to protect your hands with cooking-safe, plastic gloves.
+Hold the template flat on the surface of the chocolate-dipped cake pop and evenly spray the black color mist.

 When you lift the template, the face pattern remains.